diegomazala/tucano/README.md

 ## Features

-* easily create and use Textures, FBOs, Shader Programs, Textures, modern OpenGL buffers ...
+* easily create and use Textures, FBOs, Shader Programs, Textures, modern OpenGL buffers...

 * common classes used in most applications, such as Mesh, Camera, Trackball, and much more